lubranoa/CS340-Golf-Tracker-DB/README.md

 <!-- Project Description -->
 ## Project Description

-This project is a Golf Tracking application that provides a web-based user interface (UI) for a Database Administrator to interact with a cloud-hosted MySQL relational database of golf data.
-It is the culmination of an entire term's worth of effort to deploy this database administration application using a development process involving multiple iterative steps of designing, developing, and implementing peer and staff feedback on our database modeling and diagrams, SQL queries, client and server-side code, and UI/UX of the web application.
+This project is a web-based Golf Tracking application designed for Database Administrators to manage and interact with a cloud-hosted MySQL relational database containing golf-related data.
+Developed over one academic term, the application underwent multiple iterations, incorporating peer and instructor feedback to refine database modeling, SQL queries, client and server-side code, and the user interface and experience. <ins>Note</ins>: As per assignment specifications, the application does not implement RESTful practices or user authentication features, as it is intended solely for administrative use.
+The primary objective of this project is to offer Database Administrators an intuitive web interface for efficient data management.

-**Note:** The assignment specifications did not require the use of RESTful practices in the application.
-The specifications also stated that this would *not* be a customer facing application, thus there was no need for login pages, sessions, registering users, etc. The main purpose of the project was to provide the primary user, a Database Admin, with a web interface for data tables.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>